CarterFiggins/HookerAppliance/README.md

 Using the framework django in this project.

 to have a temporary server and database for the website, run this code in the comandline.
-Be in the dirctory with manage.py to run these commands
+Be in the dirctory with manage.py to run these commands (make sure django is installed)

 $python manage.py makemigrations